 4. Service Availability Renegotiations and Change Control

 Renegotiations of this SLA can be initiated by either Market Participants or ERCOT management by making a request through the stakeholder process.
-Changes outside the scope of this SLA including delivery times required by protocols or market guides will require use of the stakeholder process including Protocol revision requests.
+Changes outside the scope of this SLA, including delivery times required by protocols or market guides, will require use of the stakeholder process including Protocol revision requests.

 Version control in the form of document version numbering will be maintained in this document as a means of providing a change control process.